osbox68/Repo/06-Projects/03-Advanced-Admin/README.md

 #### Well-formatted HTML

 Having well structured and **properly indented** HTML code is necessary for 2 main reasons:
-- **debugging**: when your HTML code is acting funny (an element wasn't closed at all or was closed in the wrong place), it can be nearly impossible to figure out where the problem is coming from if your indentation is all over the place.
+1. debugging: when your HTML code is acting funny (an element wasn't closed at all or was closed in the wrong place), it can be nearly impossible to figure out where the problem is coming from if your indentation is all over the place.
 Save yourself (and the TAs 😉) hours of pain by taking 10-15 minutes to go through your views and properly format each line of your HTML.
 This goes for embedded ruby as well - make sure it's indented correctly along with the rest of your HTML code.
 When you look at your HTML structure, it should look like a very satisfying [V formation of ducks](https://jdcarpediem.files.wordpress.com/2012/01/v.jpg?w=339&h=159).

-- **team work**: if you're having a hard time understanding your HTML structure, then it's very likely the rest of your team will too.
+2. team work: if you're having a hard time understanding your HTML structure, then it's very likely the rest of your team will too.
 Make your and your team's life easier by creating code that anyone can come into and understand.
 This concept isn't limited to your bootcamp experience, but will extend into your professional career as a developer (if that's the path you go after Le Wagon).

 ---
 ### Resources